beeware/briefcase/docs/en/about/success.md

 Want to see examples of Briefcase in use?
 Here's some:

-- [Travel Tips](https://github.com/freakboy3742/traveltips) is an app in the [iOS App Store](https://apps.apple.com/au/app/travel-tips/id1336372310) and [Google Play Store](https://play.google.com/store/apps/details?id=com.keith_magee.traveltips) that was packaged for distribution using Briefcase.
+- [Travel Tips](https://github.com/freakboy3742/traveltips) is an app in the [iOS App Store](https://apps.apple.com/au/app/travel-tips/id1336372310) that was packaged for distribution using Briefcase.
 - [Mu](https://codewith.mu) is a simple code editor for beginner programmers.
 It uses Briefcase to prepare a macOS installer.
 - [Napari](https://napari.org/) is a multidimensional image viewer for python.
 It uses Briefcase to prepare bundled Windows, macOS, and Linux installers.
 - [Patent Toolkit](https://patenttk.com/) is a suite of tools for patent professionals.
 It uses Briefcase to prepare Windows and macOS builds.